 The Story Behind the Painting of Praying Man

-As I stare at this photograph – I glance over on my table where I am typing this and notice the cinnamon crumb cake and cup of decaf coffee staring at me as if to say…are you as grateful for this as this man was in photo?
+As I stare at this photograph – I glance over to my table where I am typing this and notice the cinnamon crumb cake and cup of decaf coffee staring at me as if to say…are you as grateful for this as this man was in the photo?

 Remove far from me falsehood and lying; give me neither poverty nor riches; feed me with the food that is needful for me, lest I be full and deny you and say, “Who is the LORD?”
 Prov.
 30:8-9

-Dear Lord, thank you for humbling me today and reminding me to be thankful to you for the daily provisions you have abundantly bless me with.
+Dear Lord, thank you for humbling me today and reminding me to be thankful to you for the daily provisions you have abundantly blessed me with.

 Scripture Reading – Luke 9:16-17